khirmas67/Prediction_Of_Heart_Failure/README.md

   <img src="https://github.com/user-attachments/assets/46490ede-1d9c-4711-82ec-7e6875acda73" alt="Heart Disease Distribution" width="50%">
 </div>

-## Running the Model Evaluation

-You can run the following script to load models, evaluate them, and visualize their performance.
-This script evaluates four machine learning models (Neural Network, KNN, Logistic Regression, Random Forest) and compares their accuracy, precision, recall, and AUC score.
+### Data preprocessing

+**The data were processeed as follows:**

+**1 - Reading, Preprocessing, and Visualizing Data:**
+- the Dataset :The raw dataset is loaded into a pandas DataFrame for further processing.
+- Checking for Duplicates:  Duplicate entries are identified and handled accordingly.
+- Displaying Dataset Information:Metadata such as data types, non-null counts, and summary statistics are explored
+- Statistical Summary: A statistical overview of the dataset is calculated (e.g., mean, median, standard deviation).
+- Conducted statistical tests (e.g., Chi-Square and T-tests) to identify feature significance.

+**2 - Data Cleaning and Feature Engineering:**
+- Necessary preprocessing steps are applied, such as:
+    i.
+Removing or handling duplicate rows.
+    ii.
+Separated features into numerical and categorical groups.
+    i.
+Encoded categorical variables using one-hot encoding. iv.
+Standardized numerical variables for model training.

+**3 - Data Splittting :**
+- The dataset is divided into training and testing subsets to evaluate model performance effectively.
+A typical 80:20 split is applied.

+**4 - Data Visualization**
+-  plots are used to understand data distributions and relationships and identifying trends.

+### Assessing the Performance of Machine Learning Algorithms for Heart Failure Classification

+In this project, the aimed was to identify the most effective machine learning model for solving a classification problem- The prediction of Heart Failure.
+The selection process involved training and evaluating four popular algorithms: **Random Forest**, **Logistic Regression**, **K-Nearest Neighbors (KNN)**, and a **Neural Network**.
+These models were chosen because they represent a diverse range of machine learning paradigms, offering different strengths and trade-offs in terms of accuracy, interpretability, and computational complexity.

+To ensure a fair comparison, all models were evaluated using consistent preprocessing and performance metrics, including **accuracy**, **precision**, **recall**, and the **AUC-ROC**.
+These metrics were selected to capture the overall performance, balance between false positives and false negatives, and the suitability of each model for our specific application needs.

+The goal of this evaluation was to:
+1. Compare the models’ performances across key metrics.
+2. Identify the model best suited for deployment based on specific requirements, such as high recall (sensitivity) or overall balance in performance.
+3. Save the trained models - in pickle files - for future use, ensuring reproducibility and efficient implementation.

 ### Model Evaluation and Selection

-This script , `src/model_comparison.py`, evaluates multiple machine learning models (Neural Network, KNN, Logistic Regression, and Random Forest) on the heart disease prediction dataset.
-It selects the best-performing model based on metrics such as accuracy, precision, recall, and AUC score, and visualizes the model's performance through ROC curves, confusion matrices, and other evaluation metrics.
+This script , `src/model_comparison.py`, evaluates multiple machine learning models (Neural Network, KNN, Logistic Regression, and Random Forest) on the heart disease prediction dataset,then selects the best-performing model based on metrics such as accuracy, precision, recall, and AUC score, and visualizes the model's performance through ROC curves, confusion matrices, and other evaluation metrics.

 ### Script